 Age Limits in Iowa’s Juvenile Court Defined by Statute

 Juvenile courts in Iowa have jurisdiction over offenses alleged to have been committed prior to a child’s 18th birthday as explained in Iowa Code § 232.2(5).
-After that, the juvenile court can retain jurisdiction over the child until six month after his 19th birthday, if the offense acutally occurred prior to the child’s 18th birthday.
+After that, the juvenile court can retain jurisdiction over the child until six month after his 19th birthday, if the offense actually occurred before the child’s 18th birthday.
 In some cases, the juvenile court may provide follow-up services until the child is 21 years old.

 For any offense committed after the person’s 18th birthday, the person can only be charged in adult court.

-In Iowa, there is no statute that sets the youngest age at which a juvenile can be adjudicated delinquent.
+In Iowa, no statute sets the youngest age at which a juvenile can be adjudicated delinquent.
 However, as a practical matter child under the age of 10 are almost never competent to stand trial in juvenile court.

 The Impact of a Criminal Charge on a High School Student